open-company/open-company-auth/README.md

 Users are stored as documents in the `users` table of the `open_company_auth` RethinkDB database.

-In the case of a Slack user, `owner` and `admin` properties have to do with their privilages in the Slack organization.
+In the case of a Slack user, `owner` and `admin` properties have to do with their privileges in the Slack organization.
 An example stored Slack user:

 ```json
 {